niru124/expense/README.md

     ```bash
     chmod +x run.sh
     ```
-3. Run the application using the provided script:
+3. Compile the project:
     ```bash
-    ./run.sh
+    cmake . && make
     ```
+4. Run the application:
+    ```bash
+    make run
+    ```

-    This script will compile the `main.cpp`, `FinanceDB.cpp`, and `helper.cpp` files, link the necessary libraries, and then execute the compiled application.
+    This will compile the `main.cpp`, `FinanceDB.cpp`, and `helper.cpp` files, link the necessary libraries, and then execute the compiled application.
 The application will start a web server, typically on `http://localhost:5000`.

 ## API Endpoints